aiman-al-masoud/cinciarellang1/README.md

 <img src="docs/res/calls-graph.png" width="400"/>

 To implement a parser for a full programming language, you basically need to build upon this simple hierarchy to include operators like: `==`, `!=`, `!`, `&&`, `||` and `=` (typically the weakest); in addition to strings, bools, statements, blocks, function calls, dot notation etc ...
 You can do all of that using this same Recursive Descent technique.
 You'll first want to build a tokenizer (aka: lexer) to feed proper tokens, and not single chars, to the parser.
+Then, after you're done the parser, you may want to build an interpreter for your newly created language.

 ### Sources: